 Read comes to the Alouettes with over 30 years of football coaching experience in the NFL and NCAA.
 He has dedicated his entire coaching career to special teams, having coached that position exclusively throughout the years.

 “We are thrilled to add a coach as accomplished as Bruce Read to coach our special teams,” said Alouettes Head Coach Jacques Chapdelaine.
-“His experience, at the professional and college level, his attention to detail and his passion make him a great addition to our strong coaching staff, which is now complete for the next season.”
+“Also, his experience, at the professional and college level, his attention to detail and his passion make him a great addition to our strong coaching staff, which is now complete for the next season.”

-The Santa Rosa, CA native also coached with the Dallas Cowboys, New York Giants and San Diego Chargers in the NFL.
+Read also coached with the Dallas Cowboys, New York Giants and San Diego Chargers in the NFL.
 He made his coaching debut with the University of Montana Grizzlies.